 is the notaricon for bwza, the word-form translated in the

-King James Versuib as "hyssop."
+King James Version of the Bible as "hyssop."
 Whether

-Torah's hyssop is the same plant as the species bearing that name in this present
+Torah's hyssop is the same plant as a species bearing that name

-is telling us concerning its use in the offerings.
+about what Torah is teaching concerning its use in the offerings.

-The notaricon definition, however, greatly enriches our understanding of the
+The notaricon definition, however, greatly enriches our understanding